kdgyun/GoSortingAlgorithms/README.md

 <br />
-Cocktail Sort is a variation of Bubble sort. it also known as Cocktail shaker sort, bidirectional bubble sort, cocktail sort, shaker sort
+Cocktail Sort is a variation of Bubble sort. it is also known as Cocktail shaker sort, bidirectional bubble sort, cocktail sort, shaker sort.
 <br />

 ### COMPLEXITY